zapier/nano-flux/README.md

     messages: []
   });

-  // Return handlers to listen for dispatched actions. `onAddMessage` will
+  // Return handlers to listen for dispatched actions. return {
-  // listen for 'addMessage' actions. return {

-    onAddMessage(content) {
+    addMessage(content) {
       // Using `setState` will automatically cause the store to emit a change
       // event.
       store.setState({